Module: ActiveRecord::Batches

 ORDER_IGNORE_MESSAGE =

-# File 'activerecord/lib/active_record/relation/batches.rb', line 8"Scoped order is ignored, use :cursor with :order to configure custom order."
+# File 'activerecord/lib/active_record/relation/batches.rb', line 8"Scoped order is ignored, it's forced to be batch order."

 Instance Method Summary